sun-runners/ngLoadingButton/README.md

 USAGE
 -----

-Make sure you include the module in your application config
+Make sure you include the module 'ngLoadingButton' in your application config

 ```
 var app = angular.module('myApp', [